Zhang-Yingyi/LSRP/README.md

 # LSRP

-The source code of the paper: CoGenesis: LSRP A Leader–Subordinate Retrival Framework for Privacy-Preserving Cloud–Device Collaboration.
+The source code of the paper: LSRP A Leader–Subordinate Retrival Framework for Privacy-Preserving Cloud–Device Collaboration.

 ## Highlights of the Paper